Are you interested in being an advocate for Indian country?

 Curriculum

-The Tribal Courts and Justice Administration Undergraduate Certificate is available both to University of Arizona students and to members of the community interested in administering justice in Indian country.
+The Tribal Courts and Justice Administration Undergraduate Certificate is available to University of Arizona undergraduate students.

 *No more than six (6) units of credit used to complete the certificate can also be used for a current degree requirement (i.e., major, minor, or General Education) or second certificate.